numoonchld/numoonchld.github.io/_posts/2019-12-6-fakir-and-the-watermelon.md

   - the villagers were delighted by the juicy fruit

 - in the coming days, more villagers tried out the watermelons
-  - and watermlons were accepted as an edible fruit in the village
+  - and watermelons were accepted as an edible fruit in the village

 ---

 #### moral of the story

-- if the fakir had eaten the watemelon the first day, he would have been demonized
+- if the fakir had eaten the watermelon the first day, he would have been demonized
 - the villagers might have stoned him for eating something as horrific as the watermelon
   - because the villagers saw the watermelon as a demon